melezhik/outthentic/README.md

 # Immediate exit/die

-You can cause strun exits immediate with code 0, using `outthentic_exit()` function.
+You can cause strun exits immediate with code 0, using `quit()` function.

 Examples: